We're supporting young investigative journalists to work on cross-border corruption across the Mediterranean

 Importantly, this programme is about collaboration – we want to build a group of young, investigative journalists that works together to identify stories across North Africa and Europe, now and in the future.

-We’re gathering 20 young investigative journalists, 15 from North African countries and 5 from European countries.
-Through lectures, interactive sessions and workshops, you’ll learn from leading international asset recovery professionals, senior investigative journalists and regional experts on how to conduct an investigative report into public financial crime and be supported to work together to produce high quality journalism on this topic.
+We gathered 20 young investigative journalists, 15 from North African countries and 5 from European countries.
+Through lectures, interactive sessions and workshops, they learend from leading international asset recovery professionals, senior investigative journalists and regional experts on how to conduct an investigative report into public financial crime and be supported to work together to produce high quality journalism on this topic.

-In November participants will attend an Investigative Journalism Workshop in Berlin.
+In November participants attended an Investigative Journalism Workshop in Berlin.
 This four-day workshop will introduce you to principles and techniques of investigative journalism, how public money is stolen, how it’s returned and how to report on it.

-In January, we will hold a three-day Investigative Journalism Camp in Tunis, revisiting technical skills for financial investigations and identifying stories together that can be worked on collaboratively across the Mediterranean.
+In January, we held a three-day Investigative Journalism Camp in Tunis, revisiting technical skills for financial investigations and identifying stories together that can be worked on collaboratively across the Mediterranean.

-During this whole period, participants will accompanied by a mentor, who will support you to develop, write and publish stories written with other participants and spanning multiple countries.
+During this whole period, participants were accompanied by a mentor, who support them to develop, write and publish stories written with other participants and spanning multiple countries.